 Building corporate culture

-So, how can an employer create a high-quality learning program that works for all of its employees?
+So, how can an employer create a high-quality learning program that works for all employees?
 The best corporate training meets the learner at their point of need.
 Corporate learning should be available on demand and delivered in a variety of ways.

 Here are four common types of corporate training you can use in your company.
 Let’s look at how they differ and what benefits and drawbacks they each have.